logo image

 1100s - Sir Alexander Menzies gained land at Aberfeldy and Weem.

-1100s - Menzies had a Tower House known as Comrie Castle built about 4 miles east of where Castle Menzies stands today.
+1100s - Menzies had a Tower House known as Comrie Castle built 4 miles east of where Castle Menzies stands today.

 1300s early - the Menzies supported Robert the Bruce during the first War of Scottish Independence.
 After Bruce officially became King of Independent Scotland in 1326, the Menzies gaining more land and wealth.